In a San Francisco high school, the scars of remote schooling linger

 But the damage wrought by over 18 months away from classrooms lingers at Burton, a high-poverty school in a high-wealth city, overlooking the whole of San Francisco from a hilly peak in the southeast corner of the city.
 Burton — the students who rely on it and the teachers who power it — is a study both in joy and in enduring trauma, a place where everything seems normal, but nothing is quite as it should be.

-It’s a transition underway all over the country this fall, but especially in urban school districts, such as San Francisco’s, that barely reopened for in-person school last year.
+It’s a transition underway all over the country this fall, but especially in urban school districts, such as San Francisco’s, that barely reopened for in-person classes last school year.
 In an ironic twist of the pandemic, students like Am’Brianna, who arguably need school the most, got the least of it.
 Now they are trying to recover.

 At Burton, there aren’t enough teachers or substitutes, so teachers are forced to cover classes they know nothing about.
-The wellness center sees a regular rotation of students who need a few minutes alone or time with a counselor.
+The wellness center gets a regular rotation of students who need a few minutes alone or time with a counselor.
 More students are tardy than ever before.
 Administrators keep breaking up fights in the hallways, sometimes over dumb stuff, like when a boy hit other kids over the head with condoms he got from the wellness center.

 And yet the pure pleasure of being together is real, too.
 It pours out of Eirik Nielsen’s classroom at lunch, where the K-pop club is meeting once again, bouncy tunes and bubble gum videos filling the room.
 It shows up in physiology class, where Ryan Yu and his classmates roll colorful clay into balls and pancakes to show the parts of the epithelium, the tissue around a cell.
 It bangs and beats from the school marching band, where Am’Brianna again lifts a flute to her lips and joins her classmates in bringing the school fight song to life.